 Whether you need to renovate the kitchen in a house you’ve just purchased or update those tired-looking bathroom tiles to something more pleasing to the eye, it’s a job that needs doing.

 But can you do it yourself, or should you hire a professional?
 And how much does a tiler cost?
-With workmanship, time and labour to consider, we’ve pulled together the info you need.
+With workmanship, time and labour to consider, we’ve gathered all the necessary information in this guide.

 Fitting a kitchen splashback, for example, is a relatively small job and is something you could potentially undertake, as demonstrated in the video below.